TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Breadcrumb/Index.rst

 is just a redirection to the page called "Home".
 Hence we want our range to start with :code:`1`.

-But how can we set the end of our range without knowing the depth the page tree may reach when our web site finished.
-The solutions is to use negative numbers in the range.
+But how can we set the end of our range without knowing the depth the page tree may reach when our web site is finished.
+The solution is to use negative numbers in the range.
 Negative values begin with the deepest level of the current rootline and go upwards.
 As such :code:`-1` stands for the page on the deepest level of the current rootline.
 And that's exactly the value that we want.